alejandrofdez-us/TimeSeriesEvaluationFramework/README.md

 For each `-ts2_path` time-series file, the most similar window (*) from `-ts1` time series is selected.

-Finally, metrics and figures that assess the similarity between each pair of `-ts2_path` file time-series and its associated most similar `-ts1` window are computed.
+Finally, metrics and figures that assess the similarity between each pair of `-ts2_path` time-series file and its associated most similar `-ts1` window are computed.

 (*) `-w_select_met` is the metric used for the selection of the most similar `-ts1` time-series window per each `--ts2_path` time-series file(s).`dtw` is the default value, however, any of the
 [metrics](#available-metrics) are also available for this purpose using this argument.

-Users must provide at least a metric or a figure to be computed/generated:
+Users can provide metrics or figures to be computed/generated:

 - `-m` the [metrics](#available-metrics) names to be computed as a list separated by spaces.
 - `-f` the [figures](#available-figures) names to be computed as a list separated by spaces

+If no metrics nor figures are provided, the tool will compute all the available metrics and figures.

 The following arguments are also available for fine-tuning: